sam-sugeeth/Symphony_Gospel_Team_Data_analysis_project/README.md

 # 🎵 Symphony Gospel Analytics Project

-This project uses **SQL** and **Power BI** to analyze sales, donations, and inventory trends for a fictional gospel music company operating across Telangana and Andhra Pradesh.
+This project uses **SQL** and **Power BI** to analyze sales, donations, and inventory trends for a gospel music company operating across Telangana and Andhra Pradesh.

 ## 🧰 Tools Used
 - SQL (MySQL)